MoralisWeb3/streams-beta/README.md

 `confirmed:false`.
 This means that the block is still running the risk of being dropped due to a reorganization of the blockchain.

-The second webhook will come once enough blocks have been mined after the block containing your events.
+The second webhook will come once enough blocks have been mined after the block containing your events and have `confirmed:true`.
 This number of blocks is also called `number of confirmations`.

 [This table](https://github.com/MoralisWeb3/streams-beta/blob/main/README.md#supported-chains) shows the number of confirmations required for Moralis to consider a block confirmed.